awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 For example, if your Aurora global database has 5 secondary Regions, your primary DB cluster can have only 10 \(rather than 15\) Replicas\.
 For more information, see [Configuration requirements of an Amazon Aurora global database](#aurora-global-database.configuration.requirements)\.

-You can't add a secondary cluster to an Aurora global database if the combined total of reader instances in the primary cluster and reader instances in all secondary clusters is 15\.
+If the combined total of reader instances in the primary cluster and all secondary clusters is 15, you can't add a secondary cluster to an Aurora global database\.

 ### Console<a name="aurora-global-database-attach.console"></a>